This is a concise version. Click here to access the longer version of this page.

 ||Special Issue Editor, Asian Theatre Journal, 28.1 (Spring 2011)

-Special Issue Editor, Shakespeare (Journal of the British Shakespeare Association), 2013
+Special Issue Editor, Shakespeare (Journal of the British Shakespeare Association), 9.3 (September 2013).
+6 research articles, 9 performance reviews, 1 review essay.

-The Shakespearean International Yearbook, general editors Alexander Huang and Tom Bishop
+The Shakespearean International Yearbook, general editors Alexa Huang and Tom Bishop

 Special issue "Asian Shakespeares on Screen: Two Films in Perspective," Borrowers and Lenders: The Journal of Shakespeare and Appropriation 4.2 (2009); table of contents